saloon-protocol/smartcontracts/README.md

 - Develop ProxyFactory - DONE
 - Finish BountyProxiesManager Implementation - DONE
 - Develop ManagerProxy: ERC1967Proxy, ERC1967Upgrade - DONE
-- Develop payout receiving contract
+- Develop payout receiving contract - DONE

-- Remove accounting redundancies between factory/registry/manager
-- Try deploy saloon oon github page
+- Make sure all contracts have working dependencies - DONE

+- Emit events and do Gas Optimizations
 - Connect saloon to MetaMask
-- Make sure all contracts have working dependencies like safeTransfer and etc
 - Come up with contract deployment script so everything is deployed atomically in the right order
 - Test on testnet and front end integration
 - Test on mainnet and front end integration